Counter Terrorism Centre: Controversy

 In 2015, Hungarian President János Áder removed the TEK as his personal security after his conversations with Prime Minister Orbán indicated that the TEK were secretly informing Orbán of Áder's private meetings.

 In the spring of 2018, former deputy head of the TEK, Brigadier General Zsolt Bodnár, was targeted with Pegasus spyware following his departure from the TEK and conflicts between Bodnár and TEK director János Hajdú.

 In February 2025, the TEK's tactical unit was secretly deployed to Republika Srpska in Bosnia and Herzegovina to extract Milorad Dodik, the President of Republika Srpska, to Hungary.
 Dodik was being prosecuted for signing laws that nullified rulings of the Bosnian Constitutional Court and the High Representative for Bosnia and Herzegovina.
 The TEK reportedly deployed 70 officers, armored vehicles, and a mobile command center under the personal command of its commander János Hajdú, to Republika Srpska under the false auspices of a training exercise in order to extract Dodik in the scenario that the Constitutional Court ordered his detention.
 According to the Bosnian foreign ministry, the TEK's entry into the country was not authorized, their presence was condemned by Bosnia's defense minister Zukan Helez, and led to a formal protest from the foreign ministry and a request for Hungary's removal from EUFOR's ALTHEA mission.

+On March 5, 2026, seven employees of the Ukrainian Oschadbank with two armoured cash trucks were seized by TEK overnight in a highway parking facility in Budapest.
+The trucks carried $40 million, €35 million and 9kg of gold from Austria to Ukraine.
+The seizure followed a dispute over gas supplies, in which Hungary and Slovakia have accused Ukraine of deliberately stalling on repairs to an oil pipeline after it was hit in a Russian drone attack.
+Ukrainian officials have accused Viktor Orbán of initiating the scandal for political gain ahead of a bitterly contested election in April 2026.